charles2588/notebooks/README.md

-# bluemix spark notebooks
+# Jupyter Notebooks
-This repository is designed to make spark notebooks for Python, R, Scala.
+This repository is designed to make Jupyter notebooks for Python, R, Scala.